zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-browse.md

 Coming soon: Additional sets of filters pertaining to each selected resource type will be available in the filter panel.
 This allows for narrowing down results based on attributes related to a resource type.
 For example, filter a virtual machine based on IP address, location and availability set.

 ### Grid content
 By default, browse shows the resource name, resource group, location and subscription.
-We recommend you choose key resource properties to display as columns so that the customer can differentiate between resources in the grid.
+We recommend you choose key resource properties to display as columns so that the user can differentiate between resources in the grid.
 You can specify default columns and available columns that the user can add using the 'Edit columns' command.

 You can also group the content of the grid by resource type, subscription, resource group or location.
 This would reorganize the list items into groups.
 Read more on the grid pattern page.